nguyenhoamy1602/video_games/README.txt

 Application Content:
 - The Data folder contains the data we use in our project
-- The video-games folder contains our application
+- The video-games folder contains our application functions
 	+ Python files to process datas
 	+ The static folder contains all our css, js and img files
 	+ The templates folder contains our html files